GuillermoMartos/NicaSource/README.md

 Run ...  from ... directory for starting back server and API connection.

 # Frontend React
-Once npm installed, run "npm run dev" from NicaMovies directory to run frontend service.
+Once npm installed, run "npm start" from NicaMovies directory to run frontend service.
 You'll find a quick tutorial and web tour in the landing page :)

 <br/>